 This article is about a distinction we often tend to overlook: the difference between ‘place’ and ‘site’.

-Even if the two terms are both used to denote a territory or a piece of land, I hold – as others have done before me – [1] there is a reduction of meaning in the passage from ‘place’ to ‘site’: a reduction which is not simply a question of scale (a site is generally understood as a specific location, or position, part of a larger place); that reduction of meaning may determine a superficial attitude to or a partial understanding of the complex phenomenon of place, which sites belong to.
-Historically, that reduction of meaning from place to site follows another, more important, form of reduction: the reduction from place to space, which we have already explored in a few historical articles (see Place and Space: A Philosophical History; see also Concepts of Space Place and The Nature of Physical Existence, and Place, Space and a New Conception of Nature).
+Although both terms refer to a territory or land, I argue, as others have before me,[1] that the shift from ‘place’ to ‘site’ involves a loss of meaning, which is not just a matter of scale, as a site is typically a specific location within a larger place; this reduction in meaning may lead to a superficial or partial understanding of the complex phenomenon of place, to which sites belong.
+Historically, the reduction of meaning from place to site follows a more significant reduction: the reduction from place to space, which we have previously explored in several historical articles (see Place and Space: A Philosophical History; see also Concepts of Place, Space, Matter, and The Nature of Physical Existence, and Place, Space, Matter, and a New Conception of Nature).

-The fact that place is, more often than not, considered a loose term or an elusive concept, far from quantitative determination, possibly goes back to its initial history with the definition given by Aristotle – place (topos) is the first unchangeable limit of that which surrounds [4] which was immediately contrasted by his adversaries.
+The fact that place is, more often than not, considered a loose term or an elusive concept, far from quantitative determination, possibly dates back to Aristotle’s initial definition – place (topos) is ‘the first unchangeable limit of that which surrounds’ –[4] which was immediately disputed by his adversaries.
 We have considered that question in many previous historical articles, some of which are mentioned above.
-It was also because of the limits intrinsic to Aristotle’s definition of ‘place’ that it was soon replaced by the term ‘space’ and, later, by the even more abstract term ‘site’.
-However, in this way, by those replacements, we have lost sight of the originally generative, qualitative, and active characters of place (as we find them in Aristotle’s notion of topos, or even in Plato’s conception of chōra), which were eventually misplaced for and substituted with quantitative, passive, and positional characters through the concepts of ‘space’ and ‘site’ as simple location.
+The limitations inherent in Aristotle’s definition of ‘place’ led to its replacement with ‘space’ and later ‘site’, but this shift has caused us to overlook the original, generative, qualitative, and active aspects of place, as seen in Aristotle’s topos and Plato’s chōra, which were eventually supplanted by the quantitative, passive or neutral, and positional characteristics associated with ‘space’ and ‘site’ as simple location.

-Whence this now-common and somewhat improper habit to reduce a place to site, as a simple physical location or mere geographical position?
+Where did this now-common, somewhat improper habit of reducing a place to a site, a simple physical location or neutral geographical position, come from?
 Edward S. Casey, in a passage from the book ‘The Fate of Place: A Philosophical History’, offers us a swift and very clear glimpse of the historical process that reduced place to space and site.
 In the Chapter titled ‘Modern Space as Site and Point’, we read: ‘We have seen the initial primacy of place posited by Archytas and Aristotle (…) give way to an increasing preoccupation with the supremacy of space in certain later Neoplatonists, many medieval theologians, several Renaissance cosmologists, and a number of seventeenth-century philosophers and physicists.
 But the very triumph of space over place brought with it an unanticipated outcome (…): the absorption of place into position. (…) It is clear that the groundwork for this (…) was established by Locke and Leibniz in the resolutely relationalist part of their thinking.
-For if it is true that space is determined entirely by relations, then what matters most (…) is the exact positions of the items related to each other in a given spatial nexus. (…) The primacy of position is thus inscribed in the very theory of space as “something merely relative” and of place as identity of position within a particular group of spatial relations.’
-[5]A few passages later, Casey speaks about ‘the clearing away of place to make room for position as the very basis for the supremacy of space’.[6]
-Then, he continues with some interesting remarks (interesting for architects, especially) which go straight to the point of the present article: ‘Positional primacy manifested itself in diverse forms in eighteenth-century life and culture. (…) Perhaps, most revealingly, in architecture, a whole manner of building flourished around what I shall call “site”.
+For if it is true that space is determined entirely by relations, then what matters most (…) is the exact positions of the items related to each other in a given spatial nexus. (…) The primacy of position is thus inscribed in the very theory of space as “something merely relative” and of place as identity of position within a particular group of spatial relations.’[5]
+A few passages later, Casey discusses ‘the clearing away of place to make room for position as the very basis for the supremacy of space’.[6]
+He then makes some interesting remarks, particularly relevant to architects, which directly relate to the article’s main point: ‘Positional primacy manifested itself in diverse forms in eighteenth-century life and culture. (…) Perhaps, most revealingly, in architecture, a whole manner of building flourished around what I shall call “site”.
 By this term I here mean the leveled-down, emptied-out, planiform residuum of place and space eviscerated of their actual and virtual powers (…).
 If space and place are both utterly relational (…) they do not retain any inherent properties of encompassing, holding, sustaining, gathering, situating (“situation” for Leibniz does not really situate; it merely positions in a nexus of relations).
 This loss in turn means a loss (…) of the concrete particularity of place (…) the dissolution in the positional relativity of sites. (…) Site is the very undoing of place, its dismantling into punctiform positions. (…) Site is anti-place hovering precariously over the abyss of no-place.’
 [7]

 Site is the very undoing of place, its dismantling into punctiform positions.
 Site is anti-place hovering precariously over the abyss of no-place.